Dark Mode Texture Pack 1.20, 1.20.2 → 1.19, 1.19.4

 Comparison

-Use our comparison tool to compare the Minecraft default pack with the Dark Mode.
+Use our comparison tool to compare the Minecraft default pack with Dark Mode.

 Dark Mode texture pack compared to Minecraft vanilla (before)Dark Mode texture pack compared to Minecraft vanilla (after)